-OA's immersion-style Spanish courses pursue the goal of learning to understand languages, literature, and civilizations.
-Students arrive at Spanish class each day ready for a wide variety of activities, from yoga class to a guest speaker's presentation to a trip to the local Hispanic community market.
-These activities develop communication skills appropriate for the different levels in reading, writing, speaking, and listening with the aim of richer fluency.
+OA's immersion-style Spanish courses pursue the goal of learning to understand the Spanish language through the exploration of community, identity, culture, and craft.
+Students arrive at Spanish class each day ready for a wide variety of activities, from yoga class to a guest speaker's presentation to a trip to the local Hispanic community market, all with a focus on hearing the language spoken and practicing its use in practical application.
+These activities develop communication skills appropriate for different levels in interpretation, interpretation, and presentation, with the aim of richer fluency.
 At the same time, students grow in awareness that success in second languages is dependent upon commitment to their personal learning experience and engagement in the global community.
 Classes immerse students in the language, culture, culinary traditions, history, art, and music of the countries where Spanish is spoken.

-The small, personalized class setting encourages students to progress with ease through their objectives, meaning that students are prepared to transition home with skills as proficient as their sending school classmates.
-Levels II and III are structured to help students pull together all the elements studied in previous classes, advancing and preparing them for the next level with an emphasis on grammatical construction.
-Levels IV and above are based on the analysis of the literature and history of the different regions where Spanish is spoken, with the measurable goal of holding successful conversations in Spanish in a variety of contexts.
+The small, personalized class setting supports students to progress through their objectives, connecting their Spanish class to other OA coursework while preparing them to transition home with experience on level with their sending school classmates.
+Levels II and III are structured to help students pull together all the elements studied in previous classes, emphasizing grammatical construction, while applying the use of the Spanish language to their experiences at OA.
+Levels IV and above are based on more focused analysis of written Spanish, with the measurable goal of holding conversations in a variety of contexts with supporting details, probing questions, and successfully navigating complications in familiar topics.

-Students receive out-of-class assignments that include grammar, vocabulary and verb use, evaluative and creative writing, reading, and informal journaling.
+Spanish courses utilize a variety of texts, poetry, songs, musical productions, films, extracts from plays and novels, and current material from newspapers, magazines, and other online sources.
+Students receive assignments that include grammar, vocabulary and verb use, evaluative and creative writing, reading, and informal journaling.
 Students are expected to come prepared to use functional language that enriches their Outdoor Academy experience by: